pkoning2/ddcmp/doc/kicad.md

 #### Tested alternatives

-1. Mini-Circuits ADT1-6T+.
+1. Mini-Circuits ADT1-6T+ (Digikey 3157-ADT1-6T+CT-ND).
 That one works fine at 1 Mbps but its low frequency limit makes it marginal at best at 56 kbps.

 #### Untested alternatives

-1. Mini-Circuits ADTT1-6+ appears to be suitable judging by its specifications.
+1. Mini-Circuits ADTT1-6+ (Digikey 3157-ADTT1-6+CT-ND) appears to be suitable judging by its specifications.

-2. Mini-Circuits ADT2-71T+ may work.
+2. Mini-Circuits ADT2-71T+ (Digikey 3157-ADT2-71T+CT-ND) may work.
 This is a 1:2 impedance transformer.
-TheMAX3491 transceiver is designed for either 50 ohm or 100 ohm load so this should be fine, but the output voltage at the 50 ohm connector will be somewhat reduced.
+The MAX3491 transceiver is designed for either 50 ohm or 100 ohm load so this should be fine, but the output voltage at the 50 ohm connector will be somewhat reduced.
 So long as the cables are not too long I would not expect a problem.
 If this option is used, replace R6 and R7 by 100 ohm resistors.
-Also, with this part the correct orientation is important.
+Also, with this part the correct orientation is important -- the dot on the case needs to go where it is marked on the board.

+### Integral modem terminations

+The framers has on-board 51 ohm termination resistors for the integral modem connections.
+If you use a BC55A integral modem bulkhead panel, do not install termination resistors on the panel, or, if you want to use those terminations, omit R6 and R7 from the framer.

+If you want to use the framer in a multipoint configuration, you need to omit the on-board terminations and use cable termination (at the endpoints) instead.
+Note that the framer firmware does not currently support multipoint operation, but it is probably possible to create firmware that does with the existing board; I have not studied this in detail.

+If you use the line unit 40-pin connection (J8) with the integral modem, you will only have a single termination on each connection rather than two, which may affect the signal integrity at low speeds.
+If you get CRC errors at 56 kbps, replace R6 and R7 by 22 or 24 ohm resistors.

 ### Assembly suggestions

 I found that this order of installing the components works well: